Brian May: Political views

 In June 2017, May endorsed Labour Party leader Jeremy Corbyn in the 2017 general election.
 May shared an article on Twitter by The Independent headlined "Jeremy Corbyn says Fox hunting is 'barbarity' and pledges to keep it banned" and captioned it: "Well, I guess that just about clinches it !!
 Anyone see any good reason not to prefer the evidently decent Corbyn over the weak and wobbly Mrs May?
 Bri".

 In October 2018, May said, "I don't like all this separatist stuff and you know this sort of illusion that we can all stand on our own, to me the future lies in co-operation.
 I get up every day and put my head in my hands about Brexit – I think it's the stupidest thing we ever tried to do."
 He also said that Prime Minister Theresa May was "driven by vanity and thirst for power".

-In the run-up to the 2019 United Kingdom general election May criticised what he saw as the poor conduct of the media and declined to endorse either candidate, stating that he found it "impossible" to vote for either Jeremy Corbyn or Boris Johnson.
-After the election in which the Conservatives won a majority, May vowed to continue fighting for animal welfare but in an Instagram and blog post he urged his followers to congratulate Johnson and "wish Boris a decent chance to rebuild Britain" before praising reforms to animal welfare laws made by Conservative Party Environment Secretary Michael Gove.
+In the run-up to the 2019 United Kingdom general election, May criticised what he saw as ITV's poor conduct of a debate between the two main party leaders, Jeremy Corbyn and Boris Johnson, and said he found it "impossible" to vote for either due to them having the same stance on Brexit, even though he approved of "a lot of Corbyn's philosophy and pursuit of fairness".
+After the election, in which the Conservatives won a majority, May vowed to continue fighting for animal welfare, but in an Instagram and blog post he urged his followers to congratulate Johnson and "wish Boris a decent chance to rebuild Britain" before praising reforms to animal welfare laws made by Conservative Environment Secretary Michael Gove.
 In 2021 May criticised Johnson for his response to the COVID-19 pandemic, calling it inadequate.